hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 of an endpoint, duration of some job, and many other things.
 Only then, you can actually decide how to optimize.

 Only then can you decide how to optimize.
-Sometimes, time spent might outweigh potential savings.
-Other times, a larger database is more helpful.
+Sometimes, time you spend optimizing may outweigh potential savings.
+Other times, a larger database will give you the performance boost more cheaply.

 Occasionally, fine-tuning SQL queries is your best bet.
 And that is the fun part that we will deal with in the rest of this article.